feenkcom/gtoolkit-documenter/README.md

 ## How to load

 The ideal way to load the code is by loading the entire [Glamorous Toolkit code](https://github.com/feenkcom/gtoolkit).
-However, you can load the Documenter code in Pharo 6.1 using the following snippet:
+However, you can load the Documenter code in Pharo 6.1 using the following snippet (however some graphical visualisations will not work):

 ```
 Metacello new